shapeshed/shapeshed.com/content/posts/realistic_highlights_in_illustrator.md

-{
-  "title": "Realistic highlights in Illustrator", "date": "2008-01-17T00:00:00+00:00",
++++
+date = "2008-01-17T00:00:00+00:00"
-  "description": "A short tutorial on creating realistic highlights in Illustrator using clipping masks.
-The tutorial covers creating a path, adding a gradient and then creating a clipping mask. ", "tags": [
+description = "A short tutorial on creating realistic highlights in Illustrator using clipping masks.
+The tutorial covers creating a path, adding a gradient and then creating a clipping mask. " tags = ["Illustrator", "Design"] title = "Realistic highlights in Illustrator"

-    "Illustrator",
-    "Design"
-  ]
-}
++++

 ## An example